 Before lenders decide to lend you money, they have to know if you're willing and able to pay back that mortgage.
 To assess your ability to repay, they look at your debt-to-income ratio.
 In order to assess your willingness to pay back the loan, they look at your credit score.

-Fair Isaac and Company developed the first FICO score to assess creditworthines.
-You can find out more about FICO here.
+Fair Isaac and Company built the original FICO score to assess creditworthines.
+For details on FICO, read more here.

-Your credit score comes from your repayment history.
-They never consider your income, savings, amount of down payment, or factors like sex race, national origin or marital status.
+Your credit score is a direct result of your history of repayment.
+They do not take into account income, savings, amount of down payment, or factors like sex ethnicity, national origin or marital status.
 Fair Isaac invented FICO specifically to exclude demographic factors like these.
-Credit scoring was developed to assess a borrower's willingness to repay the loan without considering any other demographic factors.
+Credit scoring was envisioned as a way to consider only that which was relevant to a borrower's willingness to pay back the lender.

-Deliquencies, payment behavior, current debt level, length of credit history, types of credit and the number of inquiries are all considered in credit scores.
-Your score considers both positive and negative items in your credit report.
-Late payments count against your score, but a consistent record of paying on time will raise it.
+Deliquencies, payment behavior, debt level, length of credit history, types of credit and the number of credit inquiries are all calculated into credit scores.
+Your score is calculated from the good and the bad in your credit history.
+Late payments count against your score, but a consistent record of paying on time will improve it.

-For the agencies to calculate a credit score, borrowers must have an active credit account with a payment history of at least six months.
+Your credit report must contain at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
 This history ensures that there is enough information in your credit to build a score.
-Some people don't have a long enough credit history to get a credit score.
-They should build up credit history before they apply for a loan.
+Some folks don't have a long enough credit history to get a credit score.
+They should build up credit history before they apply.

-First Southeast Mortgage Corporation can answer questions about credit reports and many others.
-Call us at 954.920.9799.
+At First Southeast Mortgage Corporation, we answer questions about Credit reports every day.
+Give us a call at 954.920.9799.